Chapter 8: Real Estate Exit Strategies

 - John and Sally may find, after two years, they cannot yet get a traditional mortgage.
 Fred may sign another "option" with them for another year or two, possibly increasing the purchase price and option fee.

 A lease option gives options to the seller.
-The lease-option is often time a great alternative if you find yourself in a changing market and cannot sell a property, but don't want to simply discount the price.
+The lease option is oftentimes a great alternative if you find yourself in a changing market and cannot sell a property, but don't want to simply discount the price.
 It gives the seller the ability to win in any situation - if any of the three endings above occur, the investor comes out okay.

 Three Advantages of a Lease Option Strategy